 Healthy body weight at a glance

 Having a healthy body weight is linked to lower risk of many types of cancer—at least 13 cancer types have known links to obesity.
 Obesity is linked to other body terrainthe internal conditions of your body, including nutritional status, fitness, blood sugar balance, hormone balance, inflammation, and more factors that are known to support cancer development and growth, including high blood sugar and insulin resistance, hormone imbalances, immune function, inflammation, oxidative stress, and microbiome imbalances.
-A healthy body weight is linked to fewer or less severe side effects and symptoms, and in some cases better survival after diagnosis.
+A healthy body weight is linked to fewer or less severe symptoms and treatment side effects, and in some cases better survival after diagnosis.

 Whether your goal is to lose weight or gain it, we offer strategies and resources that can help.
 These are based on keeping your focus on your health and wellness.